James E VanZandt VA Medical Center

 James E VanZandt VA Medical Center - Altoona, PA

 James E Vanzandt Va Medical Center is an addiction treatment center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-James E Vanzandt Va Medical Center provides administers naltrexone, relapse prevention from naltrexone and prescribes suboxone.
-Some of the treatment approaches used by James E Vanzandt Va Medical Center include motivational interviewing, counseling for substance abuse and brief intervention.
-James E Vanzandt Va Medical Center provides outpatient drug rehabilitation, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient drug treatment.
-It also provides residential drug use treatment and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes gambling disorder treatment.
+James E Vanzandt Va Medical Center provides administers naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by James E Vanzandt Va Medical Center include dialectical behavior therapy, brief intervention services and anger management.
+James E Vanzandt Va Medical Center provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient drug services and intensive outpatient drug treatment services.
+It also provides inpatient dual diagnosis treatment and residential drug use treatment.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 2907 Pleasant Valley Boulevard, Altoona, PA 16602